 On our GUIDED TOURS we include almost everything:

-• Private English speaking tour leader for 9 days
+• Private English speaking tour leader

 • Professional guiding service for each activity

 • Accommodation (example): 2 nights Paestum, 2 nights Bellosguardo, 2 nights Marina di Camerota,

 2 nights Casalvelino in good *** hotels and agriturismo’